anuff/Thera_Bot/README.md

 - Now you are ready to ask questions.
 Type your question in Question box and hit Enter

 ## Sample Questions
   - I suffer from social anxiety.
-How can I cope with it??
+How can I cope with it?
   - My college studies are making me stressed?
-How can I deal with it??
+How can I deal with it?
   - I don't feel confident about my body?
 What should I do?
   - How do I cope with work related stress?